THE BRITISH TEA CULTURE IS BREWING STRONGLY

 The tea study conducted by Travelodge, surveyed 5,000 British adults to help discover the nation’s hot beverage drinking habits.
 Key research findings revealed that despite Britain’s image of being a cosmopolitan, European country with a coffee bar on every corner, we still savour the old-fashioned comfort of a good brew, as 78 million mugs of tea are drank everyday across the UK.

 The research also highlighted that tea’s popularity in the UK cuts across all generations and it is not just a favourite hot beverage enjoyed by the older generations.
-51% per cent of 18 -24 year old Britons stated they start their day with a mug of tea.
+Fifty one percent of 18 -24 year old Britons stated they start their day with a mug of tea.
 A third of this age group said tea helps them to unwind, and nearly half said they find drinking tea comforting.

-The survey also revealed that we have become a nation who loves to drink their tea out of a mug rather than a traditional dainty cup and saucer.
-Forty six per cent of tea drinkers reported their tea tastes better when drunk from a mug as it stays warmer for longer and you also get a good measure.
+The survey also revealed the death of the traditional cup and saucer as 46% of tea drinkers reported their tea tastes better when drunk from a mug as it stays warmer for longer and you also ‘get a good measure’.

-The study also revealed that the beloved teapot could soon become obsolete as just 16% of Britons use a teapot daily to make their favourite hot beverage.
-Eight out of ten Britons reported they don’t have the time or patience to make tea in a teapot.
+The study also revealed that the beloved teapot could also become obsolete as just 16% of Britons use a teapot to make their favourite hot beverage.
+Eight out of ten Britons reported they don’t have the time, or patience, to make tea in a teapot.